qub3s/nlp_2025_NiceLovablePeople/README.md

 **Explanation:** I tried to find open-source, fine-grained sentiment movie review datasets on the internet but was unsuccessful.
 The closest usable thing I found was the binary sentiment IMDB movie review dataset on kaggle with https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews with 50000 examples.

 **Experiment:** I changed the sentiments from positive and negative to 4 and 0 respectively, changed the column names, appended the dataset to my training data.
+The simple data manipulation and saving can be seen in the `./data_extra/data_wrangling.ipynb`.
 I was not expecting good results because:
 - The sentiments in the new data were not fine-grained which made the extra IMDB data different from my problem at hand.
 - Not all examples were usable for me because the average movie-review length was much bigger in the IMDB dataset which was causing out-of-memory errors during training so I was able to use only 1856 rows from the IMDB data for my training.